Integrate the Document Viewer

 - Sending methods explained — send vs sendBatch vs sendBulk

-- Upload a PDF template — upload templates via the API
+- Upload a File as a Template — upload templates via the API